BeetleChunks/RemoteProcessScanner/README.md

   <img src="rps-demo.gif" width="75%">
 </p>

 After the enumeration process has completed a resulting CSV file is created with the results.
-Whether you can one or multiple remote hosts a single CSV file is created.
+Whether you scan one or multiple remote hosts a single CSV file is created.
 There is a column in the CSV results that tracks which machine the process belongs to, so filtering out by host is easy.
 The following GIF demonstrates basic filtering.

 <p align="center">
   <img src="rps-csv.gif" width="75%">